 Grease fans, we’ve got great news.
-42 years after the release of the hit musical movie, it has been confirmed that a new TV show about the rise of the Pink Ladies is going to be coming to the small screen.
+43 years after the release of the hit musical movie, it has been confirmed that a new TV show about the rise of the Pink Ladies is going to be coming to the small screen.

-Now more details have been shared in a report from Deadline, including the fact that Brett Haley, the man behind I’ll See You in My Dreams, Hearts Beat Loud and All The Right Places, has been brought on board to direct.
+More details were then shared in a report from Deadline, including the fact that Brett Haley, the man behind I’ll See You in My Dreams, Hearts Beat Loud and All The Right Places, has been brought on board to direct.

 Titled Summer Lovin (yes, without the G), the upcoming screenplay will be written by John August of Big Fish and Scary Stories To Tell In The Dark fame, who also co-wrote the live-action adaptation of Disney’s Aladdin and Tim Burton’s Charlie and the Chocolate Factory.
 So you see, our expectations are very high for the Grease prequel.